 What goes better with game day than chips and salsa?
 Char-Griller Ambassador James Llorens made his own homemade fire-roasted salsa and chips to snack on while watching his Chicago Bears move down the field.

-In his own words, "I’ve been making fresh tortilla since I was kid in growing up Chicago and was taught by my Aunt and been making them ever since.
+In his own words, "I've been making fresh tortillas since I was a kid in growing up Chicago and was taught by my Aunt and been making them ever since.
 Fresh tortillas are inexpensive and are absolutely delicious when fried for chips.
-Recently started making my own salsas with the help of my Wife and I get inspired when I ever I go to Mexican restaurant.
-We love salsas in my house and more salsa recipes will be coming.
-This is a perfect game time treat and year round treat in my book that never gets old."
+I recently started making my own salsas with the help of my wife, and I get inspired when I ever I go to a Mexican restaurant.
+We love salsas in my house, and more salsa recipes will be coming.
+This is a perfect game-time treat and year-round treat in my book that never gets old."

 1. Preheat grill/ smoker to 400°.

 2. Place the tomatillos (sprinkle with a little salt), jalapeños, serrano pepper, garlic cloves, onion and lime in the grill/smoker.